joshprk/yay-chess/README.md

 # yay! chess

+### NOTE: This repository is not finished.
+I'll try making progress on finishing this whenever I have time between things.

 This is a recreation of a simple but interesting chess engine I made in my junior year of college for a college presentation.
 It's named "yay!" because that's how I felt when I wrote my first chess engine.
 It's not nearly as powerful as the best chess engines in the world and I've learned a lot more since I first implemented the ideas in this chess engine, but it has some interesting algorithms that I found really interesting and loved implementing and talking about.
 This project would have been impossible without the [Chess Programming Wiki](https://chessprogramming.org).
 Feel free to use any of this code in your own engine for prototyping or for learning, it's MIT licensed.

 Please make an issue if you see anything that may be inaccurate.
+Chess engines are just a hobby I enjoy exploring--so as an amateur, I might be wrong on some things.

 All the comics in this README.md are by [xkcd.com.](https://xkcd.com) They make pretty good comics.
 For example, here's one: